Peter Monroe Hagan

-Peter Monroe Hagan (October 15, 1871 – October 24, 1930) was an American law enforcement officer who served as Sheriff of Putnam County, Florida in 1916–1924 and 1928–1930.
+Peter Monroe Hagan (October 15, 1871 – October 24, 1930) was an American law enforcement officer who served as Sheriff of Putnam County, Florida, in 1916–1924 and 1928–1930.
 He is known for opposing the Ku Klux Klan and mob violence in the county in the violent period between 1915 and 1930.
 His thwarting of lynching attempts and his winning the pivotal 1928 election became a referendum against Klan and mob violence.

 Early life

-Peter Hagan was born on October 15, 1871 in Bradford County, Florida to J.C.
+Hagan was born on October 15, 1871, in Bradford County, Florida, to J.C.
 Hagan and Annie Jane Swindle.
 He was the 14th of 16 children.
 He had a minimal education in his youth.
-On March 24, 1895 he married Sallie Mary Cannon.
+On March 24, 1895, he married Sallie Mary Cannon.

 Career

 Early career

 When he was fourteen, Hagan left his parents' home and found work at a grocery store in Palatka.
 After about a year he was hired as a night policeman for the city.
 After four years of this work he was elected police chief of Palatka, serving in the office for 11 years and seven months.
 Sheriff of Putnam County R.L.
 Kennerly subsequently appointed Hagan his chief deputy.

 After five years of service with the sheriff's office Hagan was appointed deputy U.S. Marshal in the Southern District of Florida.
 Following one year in this position he was made deputy internal revenue collector, where he worked for two years.